Force over Distance: Chapter 50

 Forget Telford—what was he gonna do about Rush?

-He dropped his head back against the scientist’s shoulder and tried not to think of what he’d said to that poor, stitched-together thing in the neural interface.
-He tried not to think of what it might mean if it’d reintegrated itself in the hardware of Rush’s brain.
+He dropped his head back against the man’s shoulder and tried to forget what he’d said to that poor, stitched-together thing in the neural interface.
 No wonder it was afraid of him.
 No wonder—

 Young nodded.